 You will learn how you can boost your UX, UI or product design workflow with sketching.

-Last update: new lecture added on 16th November 2019 - 12 Benefits of Sketching for UX - a Summary
+Update: 16th November 2019 - new lecture added: 12 Benefits of Sketching for UX - a summary

 Update: 17th October 2017 - new course material added: the Sketching for UX Designers WORKBOOK (24-page long, filled with useful sketching exercises)